 Before I am Therapist, I am firstly human with my own experience of challenging life experiences.
 It was these life experiences which led me to train as a Therapist.
 I am a wife and mother of two grown up sons.
-I love to paint, be around nature and spend time with my two boisterous Weimaraners.
+I love to paint, explore ancestry, be around nature and spend time with my two boisterous Weimaraners.

 How I work

 I trained as a Person centred Therapist and went on to train in Cognitive Behaviour, Attachment and Clinical Supervision.
+I am also Trauma informed and IFS informed (internal Family Systems)

 I work with an Integrative/Pluralistic approach which is aimed at working in a way that best suits your needs as an individual.